SoorajSubair/chat-bot/README.md

 ## Step 2: Create databases

-Create the databases and the initial migrations with the following command:
+Create a postgres databases and the initial migrations with the following command:
 `python manage.py migrate`

 ## Step 3: Run server